 What is contact tracing?
 How will it work at Loyola?

-When a student on campus has a confirmed case of COVID-19, they will be asked by Student Health Services to participate in contact tracing efforts in coordination with the Louisiana Department of Health.
+When a Loyola community member on campus has a confirmed case of COVID-19, they will be asked by Loyola's Public Health team to participate in contact tracing efforts in coordination with the Louisiana Department of Health.
 We are asking everyone to willingly participate – so that we can help to keep friends and family safe and stop any community spread in its tracks.

 How will I know if I have been exposed to COVID-19?